Quotennial/quotennial.github.io/_posts/2019-08-29-friends-analysis.md

 ## Ross and Rachel

 As we have calculated a sentiment score for each line, we are able to monitor this score throughout the course of a season.
+The chart below tracks the sentiment score for Rachel and Ross throughout the first 2 seasons, click the clue dots to get a possible explanation of each score.
+Total  sentiment score per episode is calculated, as the scores range in-between -1 to 1 the total will give an indication of the majority of sentiment throughout a particular episode.

 <div class="iactiveImg" data-ii="7508"></div><script src="https://interactive-img.com/js/include.js"></script>
-The chart above shows tracks the sentiment for Rachel and Ross throughout the first 2 seasons.
-Total  sentiment score per episode is calculated, as the scores range in-between -1 to 1 the total will give an indication of the majority of sentiment throughout a particular episode.

 Episode 104 is where Rachel gets her first paycheck, may be the cause of such positive sentiment as is episode 117 with a guest appearance from George Clooney.
 Ross really experiences the highs and lows throughout the first episodes, finding out he was having a boy in episode 112 before saying bye to marcel in episode 121.
 Before finally, both characters show a spike on episode 207, The One where Ross Finds Out and a conflicted Ross finds out Rachel has feelings for him.
 This may be why Ross' overall sentiment for that episode was "muted but positive".

 # Networks